keerthanshetty6/cmapf/README.md

-# CMAPF: MAPF utilities for clingo implemented in C++

-Currently, this project computes reachable positions for the SoC optimization given a MAPF problem.

-See the examples folder for a simple application using the utilities.
+# Heuristics based priority for MAPF

 ## Installation

-### For pypi packages

-To use our official pypi packages, install with:
+### To use the pypi packages

 ```
-python -m venv venv
+python -m venv camp
-source venv/bin/activate
+camp\Scripts\activate
 pip install .
 ```

+# camp is the virtual environment name

 Make sure that a recent enough C++ compiler is available on the system.